 Other factors leading to your window well malfunctions are:

 - Improper choice materials for the main vertical drain.

 - Damaging the drain during backfill and/or powertamping.

-- Not installing enough gravel above the drain to protect is from sediment, leaves or any other intrusive materials that may get into the window well drain.
+- Not installing enough gravel above the drain to protect is from sediment, leaves or any other intrusive materials that may enter the drain.

-Once that drain is blocked and/or not draining, there is no cost effective or reliable way of cleaning this drain out.
+Once a window well drain is blocked and/or not draining there is no cost effective or reliable way of cleaning this drain out.
 Full replacement is the only way to guarantee a positive flow moving forward.